Crossbow2560/Car-Simulator/README.md

 - Limit Switches x 4
 - M274 Rotary encoder

 The arduino acts as the main brain for the simulator, It takes the inputs from all the sensors, switches and potentiometers, formats the data into a list and sends it to the python program through serial communication.
+Then the python program reads this data and converts it into a game controller based input (using vgameinput library).

+Basically how the controller input works is that when the python script is run, the computer detects a virtual controlled connected to it.
+Whenever the arduino sends the data, the python program converts it into controller data and hence the game detects it.

 ## Step by step breakdown of the project
 The Simulator has a total of 7 controls.